rachelambda/dbrainfuck/README.md

 # dbrainfuck
-depsterr - brainfuck, dbrainfuck for short is an interpreter and extention of the brainfuck language
+depsterr - brainfuck, dbrainfuck for short, is an interpreter and extention of the brainfuck language

 ## Installation and Usage